 Open-source intrusion protection solutions

-Snort: With a large installation base, Snort is the most popular open-source IDS/IPS system available.
+With a large installation base, Snort is the most popular open-source IDS/IPS system available.
 It is capable of performing real-time protocol analysis and content search to detect malware, similar to a commercial IDS system.
-Snort supports a wide range of operating systems from XP to Linux/AIX/Solaris etc., and has its own rule-based language to design intrusion-detection policies and protective actions.
+Snort supports a wide range of operating systems from XP to Linux, AIX, and Solaris, and has its own rule-based language to design intrusion-detection policies and protective actions.

 Summary